-When we talk about innovation and tech in the UK, we tend to only look at London.
+When we talk about innovation and tech in the UK, we tend to only look at London and the famous ‘silicon roundabout’.
 As the country’s capital and (by far) largest city, that is fully understandable.
 Just by sheer size, London easily outperforms any other city in the UK.
 However, if you account for population differences, suddenly it drops out even from the top 20.
 Read on, and find out about the top 5 tech cities in the UK that successfully punch above their weight.

 5th - Norwich

 While some people consider Norfolk to be the UK’s rural Eastern outskirts, its capital Norwich packs some serious tech weight.
 With a population of only 145,000, it came in 5th on our list – mainly due to its strength in tech manufacturing, virtual reality and artificial intelligence.